joekarma/screenshots_to_s3/README.md

     sudo launchctl load -w /System/Library/LaunchDaemons/com.apple.atrun.plist

-To use, ensure that the AWS CLI is configured properly, and access is enabled to your S3 bucket, then run `./screenshots.sh`.
+To use, first ensure that the AWS CLI is configured properly, and access is enabled to your S3 bucket, then run `./screenshots.sh`.